fuatcoskun/fuatcoskun.github.io/_posts/2016-05-07-hockeyapp-android-sdk-upgrade-from-3.5.0-to-4.0.0.md

 <b>5.</b> One last thing is to tell your android project that "HockeySDK-4.0.0" is a library project.
 Copy "HockeySDK-4.0.0" folder into libs folder of your android project and reference it in project.properties file of your android project.

 {% highlight bash %}
-android.library.reference.<library_index>=./libs/HockeySDK-4.0.0
+android.library.reference.library_index=./libs/HockeySDK-4.0.0
 {% endhighlight %}

-Here "<library_index>" should be the index of this library for your application.
+Here "library_index" should be the index of this library as a digit for your application.

 <b>6.</b> Finally <u>if you are using ant</u> for building your application, create build.xml file in the root of your "HockeySDK-4.0.0" directory :